caulif/ae_prepare/README.md

 Aion is a system built for privacy-preserving federated learning, where individual training weights are aggregated using secure aggregation.

-## Overview
-We integrate our code into [ABIDES](https://github.com/jpmorganchase/abides-jpmc-public), an open-source highfidelity simulator designed for AI research in financial markets (e.g., stock exchanges).
-The simulator supports tens of thousands of clients interacting with a server to facilitate transactions (and in our case to compute sums).
-It also supports configurable pairwise network latencies.

-Aion protocol works by steps (i.e., round trips).
-A step includes waiting and processing messages.
-The waiting time is set according to the network latency distribution and a target dropout

 ## Installation Instructions